amedeo-gigaver/infinite_games/docs/miner.md

 2. Baseline Miner 2 (LLM integration)

 We integrate the LLM prompting [pipeline](https://github.com/dannyallover/llm_forecasting.git) with news retrieval developed by the authors of the forecasting LLM paper quoted in the readme.
-As is it only uses [Google News](https://news.google.com/home?hl=en-US&gl=US&ceid=US:en) for news retrieval (the original model from the article used 4 other different sources).
-It is also based on a single GPT4 base model.
-You will hence need to add your OpenAI key to your .env file.
+In the current form it only uses [Google News](https://news.google.com/home?hl=en-US&gl=US&ceid=US:en) for news retrieval while the original model from the article used 4 other different sources (Newscatcher, Newsdata.io, Aylien, NewsAPI.org).
+This pipeline can work with different base models.

+**version 1**
+GPT4 as base model.

 code: add an OpenAI key to your local environment

+**version 2**
+GPT-3.5 or GPT4 Mini as base model.

+code: not pushed yet

+**version 3**
+Gemini as base model.

+code: not pushed yet

+## Sample data for generated events from ACLED

+We join [here](docs/protest-data-3days.json) a dataset of events that stretches over 6 months (from January 2024 to June 2024) which represents the type of events that will be sent to miners from [ACLED](https://acleddata.com/) data.

 ## Cutoff